gfusee/seal/docs/UsingSeal.md

 ### On-chain decryption

-Seal supports on-chain decryption in Move through the [`seal::bf_mac_encryption`](https://github.com/MystenLabs/seal/tree/main/move/seal/sources/bf_hmac_encryption.move) package.
+Seal supports on-chain HMAC-CTR decryption in Move through the [`seal::bf_mac_encryption`](https://github.com/MystenLabs/seal/tree/main/move/seal/sources/bf_hmac_encryption.move) package.
 This enables Move packages to decrypt Seal-encrypted objects and use the results in on-chain logic such as auctions, secure voting (see [voting.move](https://github.com/MystenLabs/seal/tree/main/move/patterns/sources/voting.move)), or other verifiable workflows.

 Use one of the published Seal package IDs as the `SEAL_PACKAGE_ID`: